Aditya-Tomer/Todo-Application-using-React-Redux-with-Hitesh-Choudhary/README.md

+#This is a Todo Application, builed using React-Redux

+This projrct I have builed during the learnig phase of react-redux.
+The resourse that follow throught this learning is Chai aur Code.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.